spartanz51/rtmp-interceptor/README.md

 ```

-Server will se stream key as: *MyHookedKey*
+Server will see stream key as: *MyHookedKey*

 **Note:** This method does not build the chunk: you have to build it yourself and pass the full chunk.